Impala raises $20 million to build the API of the hotel industry – TechCrunch

 Impala has raised another round of funding just a few months after raising an $11 million Series A round.
 This time, the startup is raising a $20 million Series B round led by Lakestar.
 Latitude Ventures is also participating in the round.

 The company is building a service that works pretty much like Plaid, but for hotel rooms.
-The hotel industry relies on old school “property management systems” to manage rooms, room types, pricing, extras, taxes, etc.
+The hotel industry relies on old-school “property management systems” to manage rooms, room types, pricing, extras, taxes, etc.

 Instead of asking hotels to switch to an entirely different property management system, the company is upgrading those systems with a modern API.
 This way, you can build applications that query hotel data directly with a few lines of code.
 You get a standardized JSON response from the API.